kitchen table stories project

 The Kitchen Table Stories Project is a multimedia healing justice project centering the voices and narratives of the local Asian, South Asian and Pacific Islander diaspora.
 The goal of this project is to create collective power through art, and to claim space in our community with our stories, traditional practices, and cultural wisdom.

-Increasing racism against people of Asian, South Asian and Pacific Islander (ASAPIA) descent, compounded by the surge of shuttered ASAPIA-owned small businesses and family-owned restaurants due to the devastating effects of the pandemic and Trump-era politics, is contributing to the silencing and erasure of ASAPIA voices in our communities.
+Increasing racism against people of Asian, South Asian and Pacific Islander (ASAPIA) descent, compounded by the surge of shuttered ASAPIA-owned small businesses and family-owned restaurants due to the devastating effects of the pandemic and the political turmoil resulting from the previous administration, is contributing to the silencing and erasure of ASAPIA voices in our communities.
 The Kitchen Table Stories project aims to disrupt anti-Asian narratives, combat erasure, and create a sense of place and cultural permanence for ASAPIA communities through allied voice.
 It recognizes care as an art form that draws on cultural wisdom, ancestral healing and collective power, and will take place in multiple physical and virtual community spaces.

 The Kitchen Table Stories Project is supported in part by the Evanston Arts Council and the Illinois Arts Council Agency